4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

     *   Enhances question-answering logic to avoid LLM "hallucinations" by skipping questions where it lacks sufficient information.
 *   **🔐 Secure Secrets Management:** Stores sensitive keys and credentials in a `.env` file for better security.
 *   **🕒 Automated Scheduling:** A built-in timer allows the bot to run automatically every 24 hours.
-*   **💻 Numerous improvements that simplify development and debugging:** advanced logging, pre-commit hooks, fast and easy installation using uv, etc
+*   **💻 Numerous improvements that simplify development and debugging:** advanced logging, pre-commit hooks, fast and easy installation using uv, etc.

 ## 🚀 Getting Started